nxbyte/Players-Cloud/README.md

 #### Roadmap

-I initially wrote this in 2014 and I've been slowly working on it to improve its performance and reliability on both the front/back-end side.
+I started working on this in 2014 and I've been slowly working on it to improve its performance and reliability on both the front/back-end.
 With the front-end, I had to update the source to conform to the changes to the Swift language.
-With the back-end, I had to try different package and javascript techniques to shave milliseconds off the processing/response time.
+With the back-end, I had to try different packages and Javascript techniques to shave milliseconds off the processing/response time.

 In 2017, the cloud service was updated with a REST API that conforms to REST API conventions and supports JSON responses.